ohAnd/dtuGateway/readme.md

   - via website (see [#33](https://github.com/ohAnd/dtuGateway/issues/33) - thanks to [@hirbelo](https://github.com/hirbelo))
   - via openhab item (see below)
   - via MQTT topic (see below)
+  - power limit value is settable in an interval of [0 ...
+100]
+    - value 1 will be ignored due to the inverter capabilities
+    - value = 0 switching the inverter off - dtu is still alive and measuring input values
+    - if in state inverter off any value > 2 will be switching the inverter on again
 - for testing purposes the time between each request is adjustable (default 31 seconds)
 - syncing time of gateway with the local time of the dtu to prevent wrong restart counters
 - configurable 'cloud pause' - see [experiences](#experiences-with-the-hoymiles-HMS-800W-2T) - to prevent missing updates by the dtu to the hoymiles cloud